Bozar/AxeMan/manual.md

 ## Roadmap

-Since I have been playing *Titanfall 2* and *RDR2* a lot recently and *The Outer Worlds* will be released next week (10/25/2019), I might not have enough time for programming in a few weeks.
 I am looking forward to publish the final version of *Axe Man* by the end of April, 2020.
 According to my plan, the game will have three difficulties: Easy, Normal and Hard.
 It is meant to be played on Hard.
 Easy and Normal act as tutorials for new players.
 A successful run takes about fifteen minutes.
 In order to survive the combat, players have to build four skills with effect blocks themselves.
 You can try it by editing `Data/skillTemplate.xml`.
 There will be an in-game UI to guide player through this.

 ## Key Binding